canonical/loki-k8s-operator/CONTRIBUTING.md

 ## Code Overview

-The core implementation of this charm is represented by the [`LokiOperatorCharm`](src/charm.py) class.
-`LokiOperatorCharm` responds to the following events:
+The core implementation of this charm is represented by the [`LokiOperatorCharm`](src/charm.py) class, which responds to the following events:

 - `install`: Here we patch k8s service.
 - `config_change`: Here we configure the charm.